 Dr. Preuss is married to Debbie Lang-Preuss.
 He and Debbie have four children: Seth (18 and a freshman at Concordia), Lydia (14), Matthew (11) and Abigail (8).

-Number of Years in MCAA: Taught in the MCAA program since June 2005 - 8 years (Sport Technology, Strength, Speed and Conditioning and Portfolio supervision)
+Dr. Preuss has been teaching in the MCAA program since 2005.
+He has taught Sport Technology, Strength, Speed and Conditioning and Portfolio supervision.

-I coached collegiate football for 20 years and collegiate softball for 7 years at Concordia-Nebraska winning multiple conference and regional championships.
-I was COY for Great Plains Athletic Conference in softball in 1998.
+Dr. Preuss coached collegiate football for 20 years and collegiate softball for 7 years at Concordia-Nebraska winning multiple conference and regional championships.
+He was COY for Great Plains Athletic Conference in softball in 1998.